rus777777/terraform-team-1/README.md

 ### Tasks (draft):

+* Define what input parameters need from VPC.
+You can fetch them from VPC backend located in S3.
+* Define what input parameters need from RDS.
+Fetch them from RDS backend or by RDS name?
 * Undestand how wordpress works
 * Undestand how to script installation wordpress with template
 * With Parker makes Golden Image